-7 The reported OCR is based on the Countercyclical Capital Buffer as of September 2023.
-As of December 2022 previous to the increase of the Pillar 2 requirements the own funds requirements (OCR) were: Common Equity Tier 1 ratio 9.12 per cent; Tier 1 ratio 10.95 per cent; and Total Capital ratio 13.38 per cent.
-The Countercyclical Capital Buffer (CCyB) depends on the credit exposures of UniCredit to countries where countercyclical capital ratios have been or will be set and on the respective requirements set by the relevant national authorities and
+8 The reported OCR is based on the Countercyclical Capital Buffer as of March 2024.
+The Countercyclical Capital Buffer (CCyB) depends on the credit exposures of UniCredit to countries where countercyclical capital ratios have been or will be set and on the respective requirements set by the relevant national authorities and therefore may vary on a quarterly basis over the reporting period.
+The reported leverage ratio requirement (OLRR) is in line with 3 per cent minimum, since no buffers are applicable as of March 2024.

-- Common Equity Tier 1 ratio: 9.53 per cent.;

-- Tier 1 ratio: 11.40 per cent.;

-- Total Capital ratio: 13.90 per cent.; and

-- Leverage ratio: 3.5 per cent.
+- Total Capital ratio: 14.50 per cent.; and - Leverage ratio: 3 per cent.

-As of September 2023, the consolidated CET1 Capital, Tier 1 and Total Capital Transitional ratios were equal to, respectively, 17.50 per cent, 19.17 per cent and 22.24 per cent.
-CET1 Transitional ratio was exceeding the relevant requirement by 777 bps (so called MDA buffer), after being reduced by ca. 21 bps of the CET1 utilized to cover the Tier 1 requirement.
+As of June 2024, the consolidated CET1 Capital, Tier 1 and Total Capital Transitional ratios were equal to, respectively, 16.32 per cent, 17.74 per cent and 20.92 per cent.
+CET1 Transitional ratio was exceeding the relevant requirement by 575 bps (so called MDA buffer), after being reduced by ca. 45 bps of the CET1 utilized to cover the Tier 1 requirement.

 From 30 June 2020 the Group has adopted the so-called transitional phase-in regarding the application of the IFRS9 accounting principle.
-As of September 2023, the CET1 ratio Fully Loaded, i.e. calculated without considering the benefit arising from IFRS 9 Transitional arrangements, was equal to 17.19 per cent exceeding by 746 bps CET1 ratio requirements.
+As of June 2024, the CET1 ratio Fully Loaded, i.e. calculated without considering the benefit arising from IFRS 9 Transitional arrangements, was equal to 16.21 per cent exceeding by 564 bps CET1 ratio requirements.